 UNDERSTANDING BAS RATES IN 2025: WHAT SERVICE MEMBERS SHOULD KNOW

 The military sets the Basic Allowance for Subsistence (BAS) annually to help service members cover meal costs at permanent duty stations, but it does not extend to their families.
 BAS rates fluctuate based on food costs, which can change due to inflation.
-The U.S. Department of Agriculture (USDA) provides data to determine these rates, though they often increase differently from other military compensation.
+The U.S. Department of Agriculture (USDA) provides data to determine these rates, though they often increase differently from other military compensations.
+Recently, lawmakers have been demanding better tracking and explanations surrounding missing funds that should have gone to warfighters but instead were used for other purposes.

 BAS Rates in 2025